-If you spend much time on YouTube, Daily Motion, Vimeo or other video sites that are popping up, you can appreciate that there’s a growing market for videos.
+If you spend much time on YouTube, Daily Motion, Vimeo or other video sites that are popping up, you can appreciate there’s a growing market for videos.

 You can earn advertising revenue on these videos through Google AdSense, and once you get a channel established, the income can be both passive and reliable.

 There are probably even fewer carpenters around these days than computer repair people.
-Sure, there are plenty of people who work in the construction industry who are called carpenters, but that’s not what were talking about here.
+Sure, there are plenty of people who work in the construction industry who are called carpenters, but that’s not what we’re talking about here.

-If you have the kind of woodworking skills that you can build or repair furniture, you can build a side business in the field with very little competition.
+If you have the kind of woodworking skills you can build or repair furniture, you can build a side business in the field with very little competition.

 This is especially lucrative if you have the capability to restore antique furniture.
 That’s a skill all its own, but by properly restoring an antique piece, you can increase its value considerably.
-There are even fewer people who do can that.
+There are even fewer people who can do that.

 8. Sports – Refereeing